Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Yu-Gi-Oh Extra Deck History

-Konami recently unleashed a bombshell of an update that will completely change the dueling landscape, and it's one that most will appreciate, updating the way extra decks work.
+Konami unleashed a bombshell of an update that completely changes the dueling landscape, and it's one that most will appreciate, updating the way extra decks work.

 Original Pendulum Monster Rules